 Property owners can also be negligent with respect to some action or inaction in its hiring of employees, such as failing to conduct adequate background checks, failing to provide proper supervision or oversight, or retaining an employee after discovering he or she poses a potential risk to guests.
 When this occurs, it takes an attorney who knows the intricacies of hotel negligence law to establish how this led to injury—and secure you the hotel injury compensation you deserve.

 Individuals who have been sexually assaulted due to the actions or inactions of hotels and resorts are entitled to compensation for all of the damages they have incurred as a result.
 This can include:

 There is a limited amount of time in which you may bring a claim for negligence against the property owner of a motel, hotel, or resort.
-The trial attorneys at Mase Mebane Seitz in Miami, Florida, are the top lawyers in South Florida hospitality law and understand the difficulty faced by those who have been victims of sexual violence.
+The trial attorneys at Mase Seitz Briggs in Miami, Florida, are the top lawyers in South Florida hospitality law and understand the difficulty faced by those who have been victims of sexual violence.
 We can help you recover full compensation for your injuries in Florida or elsewhere.

 In some situations, a third party may also be liable for sexual assault.
 Businesses, schools, hotels, spas, apartment complexes, or condominium associations—just to name a few—can be held legally liable for the circumstances that led to the assault.